kyma-project/test-infra/docs/prow/prow-monitoring.md

    ```

 5. Open the Grafana dashboard.

-   Grafana dashboard is available at `https://monitoring.build.kyma-project.io`.
+   Grafana dashboard is available at the URL `monitoring.build.kyma-project.io`.
 It can take some time till the dashboard is accessible.

 ## Authenticate to Grafana